DevelopingSpace/starchart/CONTRIBUTING.md

 - To avoid duplicate work, create a draft pull request.
 - Avoid cosmetic changes to unrelated files in the same commit.
 - Use a [feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows) instead of the main branch.

+## Debugging end-to-end test failures

+We use [Playwright](https://playwright.dev/) for end-to-end testing.
+This is configured so that a report is generated for test failures.
+This report is available to download from the GitHub Actions Summary page for the failed test run, and contains video(s) and trace(s) of the failed test(s).

+See [our wiki page for information about how to download and use this report](https://github.com/DevelopingSpace/starchart/wiki/Playwright#debugging-failures-in-ci) for more details.

 ## Merging to main